Internet Traffic Surges As Companies And Schools Send People Home

 Visits to news sites went up as much as 60%.
 And people are spending more time playing online games.

-A similar pattern is emerging in the U.S. Cloudflare says Internet use in Seattle was up 40% last week compared to January.
+A similar pattern is emerging in the U.S. Cloudflare says Internet traffic jumped 20% on Friday, after President Trump declared the pandemic a national emergency.
+In hard-hit Seattle, Internet use was up 40% last week compared to January.

 As video chats replace face-to-face meetings, peak Internet use is happening in the middle of the workday.